priyanshiii7/DataPulse/README.md

 Type: batch

-Wait ~60 seconds for first health check
+Wait ~60 seconds for the first health check
 Watch it turn green!